 - Biosolids — Biosolids are the nutrients-rich organic materials resulting from the treatment of sewage.
 Proper disposal of biosolids may require a permit.

 - Concentrated Animal Feeding Operation — Livestock operations meeting certain criteria may require an NPDES permit.

-A Permit-to-Install (PTI) is needed for any installation or modification of a wastewater treatment, conveyance or disposal system.
+A permit-to-install (PTI) is needed for any installation or modification of a wastewater treatment, conveyance or disposal system.
 Sanitary sewer extension, wastewater treatment plant construction, onsite sewage treatment systems installation, and sewage holding tank installation are examples of projects that may require a PTI.

 The 401 WQC & Isolated Wetland Program evaluates projects that physically impact a stream, lake and/or wetland.
 Examples of physical impact include the dredging, filling or relocation of a water resource.